 The hatchback doesn’t have a trunk, per se, but a rear hatch.
 The open design of the rear allows for far more generous storage space than what you’d find in most of today’s sedans.

-As you’ll recall, you can even maximize your hatchback storage space further by folding down the second row of seats so about half your hatchback can be used for storage.
+As you’ll recall, you can even maximize your hatchback storage space further by folding down the second row of seats so that about half of your hatchback can be used for storage.

 The last main difference between sedans and hatchbacks that we’ll examine is the interior room.